 Directeur de l’état civil

 You can choose to give your child one or several given names and a single or compound last name.

 It is recommended to limit the number of given names to four.
 Make sure to enter your child’s usual given name (the one used on a daily basis) in the proper box on the declaration of birth.
 It is preferable to join the two parts of a compound name by a hyphen.
-Your child’s last name may be single or compound derived from no more than two last names used by the parents.
+Your child’s last name may be single or compound derived from no more than two parts that come from the parents’ last names.

 For more information on entering your child’s birth in the Québec register of civil status or on choosing a last name and a given name, contact the Directeur de l’état civil.